44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 PHOTO BY Photo by Julieta

-One way to embed opulence into your reception is choosing gold lanterns for your wedding table centerpieces.
+One way to embed opulence into your reception is choosing gold vessels for your lantern centerpieces.
 To increase the luxe feel, line the surface with smaller gold candle holders and hang disco balls from above.

 Related Stories